 In the teaching industry, we typically share and copy other teacher's ideas.
 It's what we do in our community to help our students.
 Unfortunately, in the business world, that's frowned upon and can get you into a lot of trouble, legally and financially!

 However, you are a business owner (or want to be).
 You must learn how to set yourself apart from the noise.
 The best way I know to be unique is to be UNAPOLOGETICALLY YOU!
-Tell YOUR story and not someone else’s.
+Tell YOUR story and not someone else's.
 Learn how to create a visual brand.
-In my branding guide, I share how to develop the words for your brand:
+Start by developing the words for your brand: